-No wonder the Lone Star State ties with California for highest number of Fortune 500 company headquarters in the U.S. Its 346,000 millionaires, the second largest in the nation complete the picture of a stable, successful economy.
+No wonder the Lone Star State ties with California for the highest number of Fortune 500 company headquarters in the U.S. Its 346,000 millionaires, the second largest in the nation complete the picture of a stable, successful economy.

 How a Central Location and a High-Tech Culture Attracts Data Centers

 Texas has attracted more than its fair share of data centers since the industry began.
-However this has recently exceeded expectations as investors target its central U.S. location, skilled workforce, and tax incentives for data center customers.
+However, this has recently exceeded expectations as investors target its central U.S. location, skilled workforce, and tax incentives for data center customers.

 Michael Lahoud, writing for D Magazine ascribes this to impressive GDP, a strong economy, and robust, and reliable energy under the watchful eye of the Electric Reliability Council of Texas..
-He predicts the state will be “well positioned to win data center projects for years to come.”
+He predicts the state will be “well-positioned to win data center projects for years to come.”

 Lining Up and Comparing the Top 4 Texas Data Center Destinations

-City of Austin, Live Music Capital of the World
+The city of Austin, Live Music Capital of the World

 Austin is in the south-eastern quadrant of Texas.
-It is the fastest-growing and 11th most populous city in the United States, promising a steady supply of data center clients.
+It is the fastest-growing and 11th most populous city in the United States, promising a steady supply of Texas data center clients.
 Their storage providers find the low unemployment rate and high job growth attractive, and there are many new business opportunities among small startups and large companies.

-Many data center operators choose sites in the 550-acre Met Business Park in the south east of the City of Austin.
-Furthermore its central position in the state lowers the risk significantly of natural disasters.
+Many data center operators choose sites in the 550-acre Met Business Park in the southeast of the City of Austin.
+Furthermore, its central position in the state lowers the risk significantly of natural disasters.

 San Antonio, AKA Military City USA